tonghs/OnlyRSSWeb/README.md

 ## License

+Copyright (c) 2013-2015 tonghs.

-This projected is licensed under the terms of the MIT license
+This project is licensed under the terms of the MIT license.

+See the [LICENSE.txt](LICENSE.txt) file for license rights and limitations.